 The top 25: John Somorjai, executive vice-president of corporate development, Salesforce Ventures

-Salesforce Ventures, the corporate venture capital (CVC) arm of US-based enterprise software producer Salesforce, is among the most active CVC units, according to GCV Analytics data.
+Salesforce Ventures, the global investment arm of US-based enterprise software producer Salesforce, is among the most active corporate venture capital (CVC) units, according to GCV Analytics data.

 John Somorjai, Salesforce’s executive vice-president of corporate development and Salesforce Ventures, has been adding to his commitments in other areas since 2005, when he started leading the evaluation, deal execution and integration of M&A and investments at Salesforce.

 Previously, Salesforce conducted minority equity deals through its corporate development function since 2009.
-It now has more than 200 investments, and Salesforce Ventures has investment offices in the US, UK and Japan.
-Its Europe division, run by Alex Kayyal, has a commitment of $100m over the next few years, while Shinji Asada, head of Salesforce Ventures for Japan, is probably the most active CVC at a foreign-headquartered parent in the country.
+It now has more than 400 investments, and Salesforce Ventures has investment offices in the US, UK, Japan and Australia.

 Somorjai previously worked for pay-per-call company Ingenio, which was acquired by AT&T, as its vice-president, business development, responsible for partnership, sales and strategic corporate activities.
 He has also worked for Oracle Corporation as a senior director of corporate development working on strategic transactions.
 Somorjai was originally Oracle’s corporate counsel in the corporate legal department.